Peligros

 Peligros is a municipality located in the province of Granada, Spain.
 According to the 2013 census (INE), the city has a population of 11,126 inhabitants.
 It is located next to Pulianas, Maracena, Albolote, Calicasas and Güevejar.
 It includes a small urbanization called Monteluz.

 Peligros is one of the fifty two entities that compose the Metropolitan Area of Granada.
 In 2013 it had 11,126 inhabitants.
-Its surface area is about 10 km² and it has population density of 1097.24 inhabitants per km².
+Its surface area is about 10 km^{2} and it has population density of 1097.24 inhabitants per km^{2}.
 It is at an altitude of 680 meters above sea level, and is 5 km from the centre of Granada.

 History

 The name of the municipality comes from the word Paluculum, a Latin term of the Roman Empire.
 This word means "place where you can find a lake with hazardous floods of water."

 Some centuries after, the Muslims (trying to reach the Northern part of Spain) transformed the place, and renamed it as "Bericulos."
 Finally, the name was influenced in Peligros by the Spanish language.

 It is known that there were Roman settlements, and during the Muslim domination it was a farmstead from "La Vega."
 In 1431, it was the site of the battle of "La Higueruela" between Christians and Muslims.
 Here, the army of Granada lost more than 10,000 men.

 After the ejection of the Moors, Peligros' population suffered a decline to a hundred of inhabitants, and its development took place during the 18th century.